Create & View Content

 Use a dashboard template to define a common base or starting point from which to design dashboards.

-This article introduces the concepts behind reports, which represent one type of 'view' you can create in Dundas BI.
+This article introduces the concepts behind reports in Dundas BI, which are one type of 'view' you can create.

 This walkthrough shows you how to use the Dundas BI Report Designer to create a basic inventory report with two levels of grouping or repetition.

 This walkthrough shows you how to use scorecards in Dundas BI to create a customized table, with complete control over layout and support for any visualization in its rows.